 Additionally, new road bike parts are frequently more expensive.
 For whatever reason, drop bar versions of shifters and brake levers typically cost more than flat bar versions.

 Derailleurs, cassettes, and chainrings designed for the road can cost more than equivalent off-road ones.
 These components eventually need to be replaced as they deteriorate.
 Over time, this raises the cost of ownership.

 Purchasing a used road bike is one option to reduce the cost.
-For only a few hundred dollars, you can get a high-end vintage road bike in good shape.
+You can get a high-end vintage road bike in good shape for only a few hundred dollars.

-Even while it might not have all the amenities of more modern bikes, it nevertheless provides outstanding performance for the money.
-For instance, I spent about $200 for a Centurion Dave Scott Iron Man.
-For a few years, I commuted to school on the bicycle each day.
+While it might not have all the amenities of more modern bikes, it nevertheless provides outstanding performance for the money.
+For instance, I spent about $200 for a Centurion, Dave Scott Iron Man.
+I commuted to school on bicycle for a few years each day.

 The geometry of a road bike puts the rider in an aggressive riding position.
 On a road bike, you lean forward and support some of your weight with the handlebars.
 Some riders prefer the upright riding position of mountain bikes since they find this position to be less pleasant.
 Fatigue may result from the additional weight on your wrists, hands, and shoulders.